Jayshah6699/datascience-mashup/Handwritten Digits Recognition/README.md

 - **Flatten layer** : It is used to flatten the input.
 It is a connection between Convolutional and dense layers.
 - **Dense layer** : It is the layer type we will use in for our output layer.
 Dense is a standard layer type that is used in many cases for neural networks.
 - **Softmax** : It makes the output sum up to 1 so the output can be interpreted as probabilities.
 The model will then make its prediction based on which option has the highest probability.

+## Conclusion
+This model has gained accuracy of **97.68 %**.
+It recognizes digits with high efficiency.
+I have trained the model by taking number of epochs as three.
+I haven't faced any problem of overfitting, underfitting etc while training the model.